ad5030/homebridge-macosx-info/README.md

  - `launchctl load ~/Library/LaunchAgents/com.homebridge.server.plist`

 _Note:_
-Commands only avalable for macOS
+This commands are only avalable for macOS

 ## Todo
 - [x] Generate all the measures in a .json file